The Setup Python App feature allows you to deploy Python applications on your cPanel while running the LiteSpeed web server.

 NOTE: To be able to do this, you need to enable Shell access as in this guide.

-You can change options like Python version, Application root, Application URL, Application startup file, Application Entry point and Passenger log file here.
+You can change options like Python version, Application root, Application URL, Application startup file, and Application Entry point here.

 After changing such options, please make sure to click the Save button on the upper right.

 The Python versions available are 2.7 and 3.3, 3.4, 3.5, 3.6, 3.7, 3.8 and 3.9.